-Although I have been impressed with Gnome 3.0, after fiddling with Unity’s 2D implementation using Parallels for Mac, I got to say it’s not easy to pick which one is the better amongst the two different takes on a similar user interface paradigm.
+Although I have been impressed with Gnome 3.0, after fiddling with Unity’s 2D implementation using Parallels for Mac, I’ve got to say it’s not easy to pick which one is the better amongst the two different takes on a similar user interface paradigm.

 The one major benefit to Unity, as I mentioned before, is that it features both a 3D and 2D version so that computers, ranging from workstations with the latest AMD or Nvidia graphics card to the lowest Intel GMA-equipped netbook could use the interface.